More villages evacuated as a large wildfire in northern Greece rages for the second day

 Greece suffers destructive wildfires every summer, which officials said have been exacerbated by climate change.

-The most deadly killed 104 people in 2018, in a seaside resort near Athens that residents had not been warned to evacuate.
+The deadliest Greek wildfire on record killed 104 people in 2018, in a seaside resort near Athens that residents had not been warned to evacuate.
 Since then, authorities have been erring on the side of caution, issuing swift mass evacuation orders whenever inhabited areas are under threat.

 Last month a large wildfire on the resort island of Rhodes forced the evacuation of some 20,000 tourists.
 Days later, two air force pilots were killed when their water-dropping plane crashed while diving low to tackle a blaze on the island of Evia.
 Another three wildfire-related deaths have been recorded this summer.